babybench/2025/index.md

 # BabyBench 2025 Competition

-BabyBench is a multimodal benchmark of infant behaviors for developmental artificial intelligence.
+BabyBench is a Multimodal Benchmark of Infant Behaviors for Developmental Artificial Intelligence.
 The objective is to teach typical developmental behaviors to [MIMo](https://github.com/trieschlab/MIMo), a multimodal infant model.
 We provide the embodiment, the simulation environments, and the evaluation metrics; all you need is to implement your ideas.

 The first **BabyBench Competition** will take place at the [***IEEE* ICDL 2025 Conference**](https://icdl2025.fel.cvut.cz/) in Prague!
 The topic of this first edition will be *how infants discover their own bodies*.
 Can you help MIMo learn two typical infant behaviors: [**self touch**](about/#self-touch) and [**hand regard**](about/#hand-regard)?